lithiumdigital/pharos/README.md

-# Pharos Testnet Helm Chart
+# Pharos Helm Chart

-This Helm chart deploys the Pharos testnet using a Kubernetes StatefulSet and Service.
-It is designed for easy configuration, and management of the Pharos blockchain testnet nodes.
+This Helm chart deploys the Pharos node using a Kubernetes StatefulSet and Service.
+It is designed for easy configuration, and management of the Pharos blockchain nodes.

 ---